jcomack/yoast-acf-analysis-development/README.md

 After that to run the tests for ACF 4 run `npm run test-acf4` inside the plugin folder.

-To run tests for ACF 5 you first need to install ACF 5 manually, as we cannot do this automatically due to it not being a free plugin.
+To run tests for ACF 5 Pro you first need to install ACF 5 Pro manually, as we cannot do this automatically due to it not being a free plugin.
-After you've installed ACF 5, you can simply run `npm run test-acf5pro`.
+After you've installed ACF 5 Pro, you can simply run `npm run test-acf5pro`.

 **Note:**
-If you do not want to run the browser tests with Chrome and/or in headless mode, you'll need to change `nightwatch.json`, `nightwatch.conf.example.js` and `env.js` in your virtual machine.
+If you do not want to run the browser tests with Chrome and/or in headless mode, you'll need to make changes to `nightwatch.json`, `nightwatch.conf.example.js` or `env.js` in your virtual machine.

-Consult the corresponding documentation on how to do that.
+Consult the [corresponding documentation](http://nightwatchjs.org/gettingstarted/#settings-file) on how to do that.